oneapi-src/oneDPL/rfcs/proposed/asynchronous_api_general/readme.md

 advanced beyond immediate wait on these events).
 The `wait_for_all` function waits for completion of a given list of events or futures.

-Later an experimental functionality for [dynamic selection](https://oneapi-src.github.io/oneDPL/dynamic_selection_api_main.html) of an execution device has been added.
-The `submit` function there executes a user-specified function and allows that function to start asynchronous work and return a *waitable* object to synchronize later with.
-There is a function to wait for such an object as well.
+Later the experimental functionality for [dynamic selection](https://oneapi-src.github.io/oneDPL/dynamic_selection_api_main.html) of an execution device has been added.
+The `submit` function there executes a user-specified function object, which can start asynchronous work and return a *waitable* object to synchronize later with.
+There is a `wait` function to wait for such an object as well.

-For these experimental APIs to get solid and go to production, there is a clear need for a single consistent approach to asynchronous execution.
+For these experimental APIs to get solid and go into production, there is a clear need for a single consistent approach to asynchronous execution.
 Defining that is the goal of this RFC proposal.

 ## The use cases

 In the practical use of the oneDPL asynchronous APIs as well as similar APIs of other libraries (such as Thrust) we observed several typical patterns, pseudocode examples of which follow.
-In these examples, `foo-async` represents a call that starts some asynchronous work, such as oneDPL `for_each_async` and `submit` functions, and `sync-with` indicates a synchronization point with previously started asynchronous work.
+In these examples, `foo-async` represents a call such as oneDPL `for_each_async` and `submit` functions that start some asynchronous work, and `sync-with` indicates a synchronization point with previously started asynchronous work.

 ### 1. Synchronize with a single call